The Importance of Hope in our Health

 d) when surrounded by people you care about.

-5. According to the Association of Physicians, hopelessness is the leading predictor of suicide.
+5. According to the Association of Physicians, hopelessness is a primary risk factor for suicide.

 Things to Think About